googleapis/google-cloud-ruby/google-cloud-commerce-consumer-procurement/README.md

 # Ruby Client for the Cloud Commerce Consumer Procurement API

-Enables consumers to procure products served by Cloud Marketplace platform.
+Enables consumers to procure products served by Cloud Marketplace platform

 Actual client classes for the various versions of this API are defined in